 Requirements of bike lanes

 Bike lanes have many physical requirements in order to be safe.
-The most important being bike lanes need to be placed in areas where road width is adequate enough to allow for a bike lane of 1.5m wide.
+The most important being bike lanes need to be placed in areas where road width is adequate to allow for a bike lane that’s 1.5m wide.
 If this condition is not adhered to, it could lead to serious safety concerns for all road users.

 Do bike lanes make cycling safer?